rvm/pluginator/README.md

 Gem plugin system management, detects plugins using `Gem.find_file`.
 Is only supposed with ruby 1.9.2+

+Pluginator tries to stay out of your way, you do not have to include or inherit anything.
+Pluginator only finds and groups plugins, rest is up to you, you decide what methods to define and how to find them.

 ## Defining plugins

 crate a gem with a path: